ugurdumantepe0/N-Queens-Problem-with-Hill-climbing-and-Local-beam-search/README.md

-# N-Queens Problem with Local beam search
+# N-Queens Problem with Hill Climbing and Local beam search

+This project is implemented with Java